Our peopleThe Executive Team and Working Group Chairs.

 He is a Fellow of the Institute of Directors (FIoD) and a Fellow of the Chartered Institution of Highways and Transportation (FCIHT).
 He is also a Director and immediate past Chairman of Civil Engineering Contractors Association (CECA) Southern Ltd.

-Vice Chairman - People & Skills
+Vice Chairman - People & Careers

 Peter has been directly involved in the highway industry for over thirty years having worked for local authorities in the early part of his career moving to the private sector in 2001.
 Peter has benefited from experience in the whole life cycle of highways having worked in transport planning, highway design and construction and highway maintenance and operations.
 His primary experience is however around highway maintenance and operations where he specialised in strategy and policy matters.